Gabrielvt14/node-simple-validator/README.md

 ---

 #### To more validations, you can contribute.
-Just open pull requet with a new folder on `src/validators` path, write a validator function and modify `index.js` file in validators folder.
+Just open pull request with a new folder on `src/validators` path, write a validator function and modify `index.js` file in validators folder.
 The validator function must be return only a boolean.